An Officer and a Gentleman Locations

 The web site and the information at the visitor center say that the barber shop scene was filmed at bldg 202, but in the scene the candidates are lined up on a ramp leading to the barber shop.
 Bldg 202 does not have a ramp.
 Bldg 203 next to it does have a ramp so it must be the bldg used to film this scene.
 [Thanks to Jim]

 The opening scene (external) could not have been filmed in Seattle because there are no Navy ships in Seattle.
 The people at the visitor center at Ft.
-Worden say they were filmed in Bremerton, which does have a Navy base [But, Robert Eaton kindly wrote in to say that is not the case.
-The Bremerton ship yards are located there, with some naval ships stored, and or worked on.
-There is no navy base...]
-Their information sheet says that the inside scenes for the apartment were filmed at an apartment above the Olympic Hardware Store in Pt.
+Worden say they were filmed in Bremerton, which does have a Navy base [Travis Owens kindly wrote in to clarify that it's the homeport of the USS STENNIS and USS NIMITZ and the third busiest Naval base behind Norfolk and San Diego] Their information sheet says that the inside scenes for the apartment were filmed at an apartment above the Olympic Hardware Store in Pt.
 Townsend.
 The store no longer exists so it is difficult to determine where it was located.
 [Thanks to Jim]

 The scene where Richard Gere is on his motorcycle in front of the two battleships was in Bremerton, WA, just outside the Puget Sound Naval Shipyard.
 The two ships are the U.S.S.
 Missouri, BB 63, now at Pearl Harbor, HI, and the U.S.S.
 New Jersey, BB 62, the first battleship to be modified for cruise missiles and reactivated under Reagan's plan for a 600 ship navy in the early 80's.
 I lived in nearby Gig Harbor, WA for about 5 years, and passed this site almost daily.
 The battleships are gone, and several older aircraft carriers used to be moored there, waiting to be scrapped.
 [Thanks to Paul Clark]